lindonroberts/academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a lecturer and ARC DECRA Fellow at the School of Mathematics and Statistics, University of Sydney.
+I am a lecturer and [ARC DECRA Fellow](https://www.arc.gov.au/funding-research/funding-schemes/discovery-program/discovery-early-career-researcher-award-decra) at the [School of Mathematics and Statistics](https://www.maths.usyd.edu.au/), University of Sydney.
 My research interests are in numerical analysis and data science, particularly nonconvex and derivative-free optimization.
+I am also an Associate Investigator for [OPTIMA](https://optima.org.au/).

 Details of my CV, publications, talks and software are below (or look at [Google Scholar](https://scholar.google.co.uk/citations?user=s8Xj5BgAAAAJ) and [Github](https://github.com/lindonroberts)).
 For general optimization resources, see below or my [nonlinear optimization resources](opt/) page.

 **Recent news:**

+- (Feb-25) I am now an Associate Investigator for [OPTIMA](https://optima.org.au/), an ARC Industrial Transformation Training Centre focused on optimisation and operations research.
 - (Feb-25) I received a 2024 meritorious service award for the journal *Mathematical Programming*, given by the editorial board to "the referees who have demonstrated exceptional diligence in their service to the journal".
 - (Jan-25) Milestone reached!
 My open-source Python software packages have been installed over 1 million times from PyPI, according to [pepy.tech](https://pepy.tech/).
 The most popular packages are [Py-BOBYQA](https://github.com/numericalalgorithmsgroup/pybobyqa/), [DFO-LS](https://github.com/numericalalgorithmsgroup/dfols) and [directsearch](https://github.com/lindonroberts/directsearch).
 - (Jan-25) My paper [*Model Construction for Convex-Constrained Derivative-Free Optimization*](https://arxiv.org/abs/2403.14960) has been accepted by SIAM Journal on Optimization (available soon).